dci-labs/certification-lab-config/README.md

 All the files are expected to be installed into the home of the user running the pipelines.
 Just replace `config` with your own locations in the files (`<your company>-<lab>-config`).

-Add the credentials for your remoteci in `~/.config/dci-pipeline/dci_credentials.yml`.

-Then create the required directories and files for DCI to work:
+Create the required directories and files for DCI to work:

 ```ShellSession
 $ cd